 Volcano Gran Fondo 10.
 September 2022

-It was like in May/June special to see the result of the volcanic eruption on September 19 last year on Cumbre Vieja or Volcan de Tajogaite as it is proposed to be called now after a referendum of 4,283 people.
+It was like May/June in particular to see the result of the volcanic eruption on 19 September last year at Cumbre Vieja or Volcan de Tajogaite as it is proposed to be called now after a referendum of 4,283 people.
 The new Via Nueva road over the old LP213 cannot be paved normally yet due to the heat from the lava and normally not allowed to cycle there.
-It is gradually paved where possible so that those who wish can move back to their original homes, but it will take a long time before the main road LP2 and the mountain road LP212 near the volcano are reopened.
-In recent days, there have also been some small earthquakes with an epicenter of a few kilometers below the area so one is eagerly awaiting the researchers' investigations.
-One is prepared for another eruption, but it may come higher up on the Cumbre nueva mountain ridge than last year's and not destroy so much of the infrastructure except for the so-called "volcanic road" on LP302.
+It is being paved gradually where possible so that those who wish can move back to their original homes, but it will take a long time before the main LP2 road and the LP212 mountain road near the volcano are reopened.
+In recent days, there have also been some small earthquakes with an epicenter of a few kilometres below the area, so one is anxiously awaiting the researchers' investigations.
+One is prepared for another eruption, but it will possibly come higher up on the Cumbre nueva mountain ridge than last year's and not destroy as much of the infrastructure except for the so-called "volcanic road" on LP302.

 Travesía a nado El RÍO 16.
 October 2022

 Very good conditions after a passing thunderstorm.
 Calm 22ªC sea and almost no wind.
 Good recreation of an event that has been suspended for 3 years.
 Nice to meet other swimmers my age on these islands.
 A very refreshing Sunday in good company with 275 swimmers who started in Playa de Bajo El Risco, Lanzarote to swim ~2.6 km across the strait to Mulle de Caleta de Sebo, La Graciosa.